Falmouth-Games-Academy/ga-computer-advice/readme.md

 For these courses we recommend a computer that has plenty of power, as students will be working on or with complex 3D assets and game engines, which are notoriously resource heavy.

-Please note, if you want to limit the costs, we recommend that you purchase the minimum spec desktop.
-You can then upgrade components at a later date e.g. swap in a more powerful graphics card in the final year of your studies
+**Please note, if you want to limit the costs, we recommend that you purchase the minimum spec desktop.
+You can then upgrade components at a later date e.g. swap in a more powerful graphics card in the final year of your studies.**

 **Recommended Desktop Specifications**

-* Rough price range: £1380-£2000
+* Rough price range: £1380 - £2000
-* Processor: 14th gen Intel Core i5-14400 or AMD Ryzen 5 7500F/8400F
+* Processor: 14th gen Intel Core i5-14400F or AMD Ryzen 5 7500F/8400F
 * Graphics Card: NVIDIA GeForce 5070 or AMD Radeon RX 9070
 * Memory: 16GB - 32GB DDDR4/DDR5
 * Main Storage: 1TB or higher m.2 nvme storage